pnxtech/hydra-synchron-svcs/README.md

 ## Additional requirements
 * Task messages must be sent to the Synchron service via Hydra Queuing.
 HTTP or Hydra Send Messaging is not currently supported.
   * This does not apply to the execution of tasks which do support both queuing and sending.
-* All task message must be in UMF format.
+* All task message must be in ["short-form" UMF format](https://github.com/pnxtech/umf/blob/master/umf.md#6-short-form-syntax).